Head of the Charles Regatta in Boston - 2018

 What to Expect at the Head of the Charles Regatta

-With more than 55 exciting events involving almost 2,000 boats over the 2-day period, there's plenty to watch.
-If you know someone who's racing, the regatta is super-exciting.
+With more than 60 exciting events involving about 2,000 boats over the 3-day period, there's plenty to watch.
+If you know someone who's racing, the regatta becomes even more exciting.

 Otherwise, it's simply a perfect excuse to be outside enjoying the October weather.
 The 3-mile race starts at Boston University's DeWolfe Boathouse near the BU bridge and finishes just past the Eliot Bridge by the Artesani Playground in Brighton.